1. Buy a book and create a unique cover

 If you did some research about itineraries, things to do, transport, accommodation, events or special things to consider note them down in your journal.

-For this purpose, create a separate page where you add all the information not dealing specifically with the journal entry itself.
+For this purpose, create a separate page where you add all the information not dealing specifically with the journal entry itself but which you find useful to remember.

 13. Write down all the names of places you refer to